astronomer/docs/learn/testing-airflow.md

 ### Test DAGs in a CI/CD pipeline

-You can use any CI/CD tool on Airflow code.
+You can use CI/CD tools to test and deploy your Airflow code.
 A common use case is to run the `astro dev pytest` for all pytests in the `tests` directory every time someone pushes code to a specific branch in your repository.

 The following is an example GitHub Action workflow which installs the Astro CLI and runs `astro dev pytest` on every push to the `main` branch.